utelecon/utelecon.github.io/en/articles/club-activity/index.md

 ## Introduction

 This article introduces ways for students to interact and enliven their relationships by using online tools.
-It is mainly intended for students (club organizers, etc.) who want to enhance each member's sense of belonging to the club and promote interaction among members, even in situations where face-to-face club activities are restricted.
+It is mainly intended for students (club organizers, etc.) who want to enhance each member’s sense of belonging to the club and promote interaction among members, even in situations where face-to-face club activities are restricted.
 Especially in clubs with a lot of members, active online interactions can bring more people closer than when activities are only done face-to-face.
 This section introduces three methods of interaction that are considered effective for nurturing lively relationships: “sharing profiles,” “creating an environment for easy chatting,” and “holding online social gatherings.”
 Each of these sections can be read independently, so please start with the one that best suits your needs.

 ## Tools Organized by Method

 We will now introduce the tools suitable for each of these methods.
 Although we have listed the advantages and disadvantages of each tool, note that the usefulness of the tool depends largely on the platform that is mainly used in the club.
 For example, if your club mainly communicates on LINE, it may be better to use the functions offered by LINE instead of going out of your way to use a third-party tool.
-Please consider which tool is more appropriate for your club's current situation.
+Please consider which tool is more appropriate for your club’s current situation.

 ### Profile sharing

-You can learn about each member's personality by sharing the self-introductions of club members.
-The list of members enhances each member's sense of belonging to the club, and also promotes interaction by providing an opportunity for conversation among the members.
+You can learn about each member’s personality by sharing the self-introductions of club members.
+The list of members enhances each member’s sense of belonging to the club, and also promotes interaction by providing an opportunity for conversation among the members.

 #### How to choose the right tool